LiamJCates/Programming-Notes/C++/Types&Values/Templates/Concepts.md

 Unfortunately, concepts aren’t yet officially part of the C++ standard, although they’ve been voted into C++ 20.
 At press time, GCC 6.0 and later support the Concepts Technical Specification, and Microsoft is actively working toward implementing concepts in its C++ compiler, MSVC.

-Regardless of its unofficial status, concepts are worth exploring for a few reasons:
+Regardless of its unofficial status, concepts are worth exploring:
 •	 They’ll fundamentally change the way you achieve compile-time polymorphism.
 Familiarity with concepts will pay major dividends.

 •	 They provide a conceptual framework for understanding some of the makeshift solutions that you can put in place to get better compiler errors when templates are misused.